Quick Pandoro with the Bread Machine

 • 1 Mold Pandoro mold

-Preparation of the Quick Pandoro with the bread machine
+Preparation of Quick Pandoro with the Bread Machine

-• Insert the ingredients in the order listed in the first dough, start the machine with the dough program, on my Panasonic bread machine it’s program 28.
+• Insert the ingredients in the order listed in the first dough, start the machine with the dough program, in my Panasonic bread machine, it is program 28.

-At the end of the program, add the beaten egg yolks, softened butter, and the tablespoon of flour, restart the program, and let it work for another 10 minutes, even if the program lasts longer, stop it.
+At the end of the program, add the beaten yolks, softened butter, and tablespoon of flour, restart the program and let it work for another 10 minutes, even if the program lasts longer, stop it.

-• At the end of the program, add the beaten egg yolks, softened butter, and the tablespoon of flour, restart the program, and let it work for another 10 minutes, even if the program lasts longer, stop it.
+• At the end of the program, add the beaten yolks, softened butter, and tablespoon of flour, restart the program and let it work for another 10 minutes, even if the program lasts longer, stop it.

-At the end, take the dough and, if you wish, make a couple of folds before putting it into the mold, butter the mold and transfer the dough into it.
+At the end, take the dough and, if you like, make a couple of folds before putting it in the mold, grease the mold, and transfer the dough into it.

-Let it rise until the dough reaches the edge; I was in a hurry, but it could have risen for another half an hour and risen a bit more.
+Let it rise until the dough reaches the edge; I was in a hurry, but it could have risen for another half hour and risen a little more.

-Once risen, bake in a preheated oven at 320°F for 50-60 minutes, cook it on a slightly lower rack in the oven.
+Once the rising is complete, bake in a preheated oven at 320°F (160°C) for 50-60 minutes, cook it on the rack a little lower in the oven.

-• Once cooked, remove from the oven, transfer to a wire rack to cool, and once cooled, dust with powdered sugar.
+• Once baked, remove from the oven, transfer to a wire rack to cool, and once cooled, sprinkle with powdered sugar.

 Quick Pandoro with the bread machine